PILOTREDSUNZ/Some-goofy-doodle-art-dump-/README.md

 these were drawn with my broken mouse so these looks a bit wonky.
 Its hard drawing with a broken mouse sobs.
 MORE STUFFS WILL BE ADDED!!!

+also heh, supermanb and angry guy gardner and silly littnl Tommy and hus good doggie Sunkist!!
 -
 DATE; 05/06/26